 We have helped hotels, large industrial properties, residential complexes, and large single family dwelling operations.
 Let us help you!

-Are You A Creditor?How Eron Law Can Help
+Are You A Creditor?How Prelle Eron & Bailey Can Help

 If you are a creditor or party to a contract with an individual in bankruptcy, your legal rights will be immediately affected.
 The automatic stay will prevent you from engaging in efforts to collect against the debtor or their property, and your claim may be discharged.
 You should discuss with competent counsel how best to protect your legal rights immediately.